Prevent Leaning Pictures: The Straight Up Story, with or without a Picture Hanging System

 When creating an art display, details matter — whether you're using a picture hanging system or less advanced art hanging techniques, it’s important for works to be well positioned and aligned and hung in a way that removes distractions so viewers can focus on the art itself.

-One important consideration in any display is achieving the proper vertical hanging angle for each piece — or, put another way, preventing pictures from leaning too much.
+One key consideration is achieving the proper vertical hanging angle for each piece — or, put another way, preventing pictures from leaning too much.
 Keep in mind that while it’s very often desirable for works to be more or less flat against the wall, in other situations a modest amount of forward lean can be helpful in providing the best viewing perspective.

 For example, when hanging a salon-style exhibit, it’s traditional to have the higher-placed works lean forward slightly so that they can be seen clearly from below.
-Likewise, if you’re placing works in a sitting area that has low-slung chairs and couches, a bit of lean can be beneficial to seated viewers.
+Likewise, in a sitting area that has low-slung chairs and couches, a bit of lean can be beneficial to seated viewers.

 But in the majority of cases, a near-vertical position is best.
 The question of how best to achieve this comes up with some regularity and we at Gallery System have identified a number of techniques for preventing pictures from leaning excessively, whatever picture hanging system or art gallery hanging system you use.